San Francisco Volcano, Catamarca, Argentina

 You will spend eight days walking among volcanoes, salt flats and immense skies.

-This expedition covers one of the most remote and silent areas of the Andes Mountains.
+This expedition explores one of the most remote and silent areas of the Andes Mountains.

 It's not just about reaching 6,016 meters.
-It's about sustaining your pace at altitude, learning to move in the essentials, and leaving behind what's unnecessary.
+It's about maintaining your pace at altitude, learning to focus on the essentials, and leaving behind what's unnecessary.

 The San Francisco Volcano marks a milestone along the way.

-But what really remains is everything that changed before you arrived.
+But what really remains is everything that changed before I arrived.

 Sleep under one of the clearest skies on the continent, where the stars accompany you every night on your journey.

-Walk among salt flats, volcanic fields and open horizons that disconnect from the noise and connect with you.
+Walk among salt flats, volcanic fields and open horizons that disconnect you from the noise and connect you with yourself.

-Train your body for altitude and learn to maintain your pace, even when the pace slows.
+Train your body at altitude and learn to keep up, even when the pace slows down.

 THE BORDER, An 8-day expedition in the Andean silence